nickbalan/meet-app/README.md

 - As a user, I should be able to specify the number of events I want to view in the app so that I can see more or fewer events in the events list at once
 - As a user, I should be able to use the app when offline so that I can see the events I viewed the last time I was online
 - As a user, I should be able to add the app shortcut to my home screen so that I can open the app faster
 - As a user, I should be able to see a chart showing the upcoming events in each city to know what events are organized in which city.

-## Key Features
-- Filter events by city
-- Show/hide event details
-- Specify the number of events
-- Use the app when offline
-- Add an app shortcut to the home screen
-- View a chart showing the number of upcoming events by city.

-## Technical Requirements
+## Technical Requirements & Solutions
 - The app must be a React application
 - The app must be built using the TDD technique
 - The app must use the Google Calendar API and OAuth2 authentication flow